EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 board, which is a high-level control board for EV charging stations supporting ISO 15118-2 (with ISO 15118-20 on its way) and DIN SPEC70121.

-As both Yeti and Yak Board are also released as Open Hardware under CERN Open Hardware Licence Version 2 (Permissive), we are very happy to point you to the schematics and design files and also the firmware:
+As both - Yeti and Yak board - are also released as Open Hardware under CERN Open Hardware Licence Version 2 (Permissive), we are very happy to point you to the schematics and design files and also the firmware:

 * `Yeti and Yak Hardware Reference Design <https://github.com/PionixPublic/reference-hardware>`_
 * `Yeti Firmware <https://github.com/PionixPublic/yeti-firmware>`_